grodansparadis/can4vscp-power-injector/docs/README.md

 ![Power Injector](./images/power_injector8_800.png)

+The power injector module is a part of the CAN4VSCP family of modules.
+The module is designed to power the CAN4VSCP bus.Three versions of the module exists, a small version that can power the bus and up to 2 CAN4VSCP modules, a medium version that can power the bus and up to 8 CAN4VSCP modules and a big version that can power the bus and up to 16 CAN4VSCP modules.
+Only the big version is currently active.

-Power Injector is a module that can power the CAN4VSCP bus and also power up to 16 CAN4VSCP modules using the daisy chain connector.
+**Power Injector big** is a module that can power the CAN4VSCP bus and also power up to 16 CAN4VSCP modules using the inter module connector.
 This is a perfect companion board to use when you need to connect a number of CAN4VSCP boards in a cabinet and then connect them to the world.

-The module can be powered from 7 to 28 VDC and can deliver up to 2A on the CAN4VSCP bus.
-The module has a number of safety features like over current shutdown and reverse polarity protection.
+The module can be powered from 7 to 28 VDC and can deliver up to 500 mA on the CAN4VSCP bus.
+The module has a number of safety features like over current shutdown (800mA) and reverse polarity protection.

 * [Repository for the module](https://github.com/grodansparadis/can4vscp-accra)
 * This manual is available [here](https://grodansparadis.github.io/can4vscp-power-injector/)
-* Latest schema for the module is available [here](https://github.com/grodansparadis/can4vscp-power-injector/tree/master/eagle/eagle_big)
+* Latest schema for the module is available [here](./images/power_injector_rev_c.svg)

 ## VSCP